 The Easter holidays have come and gone, but just because the kids are back at school that doesn’t mean that the fun needs to stop.
-Get them into the kitchen this weekend with one of our Kitchen Garden Project favourite meals: Crunchy chicken pieces with a minty yoghurt dip.

 What a better way to get your kids cooking than to revamp a kid’s classic?
 This simple recipe for crunchy chicken pieces is a lighter spin on chicken tenders, and is packed with opportunities to introduce kids to great skills that they can do on their own.
 Plus, the homemade marinade gives the chicken extra flavour, and keeps the pieces nice and tender.

 Start off your recipe by preparing your dip.
 Kids will be able to do this bit on mostly on their own (with a bit of supervision of course, especially when finely grating in the lemon zest).
 Try using a garlic crusher for your garlic instead of finely chopping with a knife so that it’s easier on your kids’ fingers and makes it a bit more fun.
 Finally, get your kids mixing, adding in the yoghurt with a pinch of salt and pepper and stirring everything together!